-Not at all.
-If you are a trade union member, you are entitled to free advice and legal representation from Thompsons Solicitors as part of your union membership.
-You’ll also keep 100 per cent of the compensation we secure for you.
-Your family can also be able to access free support from Thompsons Solicitors in road traffic accident claims – visit your union legal services hub for more information or visit our trade union hub.
+You will keep 100 per cent of the compensation we secure for you, and your family will also have access to free support from Thompsons Solicitors in road traffic accident claims too.
+Visit your union legal services hub for more information or visit our trade union hub.

-8. What evidence is needed to ensure my pedestrian accident compensation claim is successful?
+7. What evidence is needed to ensure my pedestrian accident claim is successful?

-9. I was injured in a road traffic accident as a pedestrian over a year ago – can I still make a personal injury compensation claim?
+8. I was injured in a road traffic accident as a pedestrian over a year ago – can I still make a pedestrian accident claim?

 Yes.
 UK law states that you have up to three years from the date of a personal injury occurring to start a compensation claim.

 Our recommendation is to always make a claim as soon as possible, while the details are still fresh in your mind.
 The earlier you claim; the more time your lawyer has to properly prepare your case.